Short History of the Orthodox Church of the Culdees

 Archbishop Parker, the first Archbishop of Canterbury in the reign of Queen Elizabeth promised in his letter to Calvin, concerning the proposal of a union among all Protestants, reminding him that the Church of England would “retain her Episcopacy; but not as from Pope Gregory, who sent Augustine the monk hither, but from Joseph of Arimathea.”
 (Gildas, 1525, also in “The Life and Acts of Archbishop Parker” By John Strype, Published in 1711.)
 [Note that Gregory was fiercely opposed by Saint Columbanus the Culdee from the Luxeuil Abbey.]

-The Patriarch Cyril Lucaris of Constantinople also reached out to the Protestants.
+The Patriarch Cyril Lucaris of Constantinople also reached out to the Orthodox English (also called Dissenters and Protestants).
 He made a confession of faith that was in absolute agreement with the Orthodox Culdees.
+It sounded exactly as Calvin agreed.
+Calvin also followed more the Orthodox liturgy himself, much moreso than those today claiming to be in Calvin descended churches.

 There were numerous recognitions within the churches of the world, that they would yield to Glastonbury on points of antiquity and precedence.